Diagnosing Mesothelioma > Mesothelioma Prognosis

 Approximately 2,000 to 3,000 new cases of mesothelioma are diagnosed in the United States each year.
 Once a patient is diagnosed, a doctor will likely discuss their prognosis, or probable course and outcome of the cancer’s influence on the body.
 The best way to avoid a poor prognosis is through early detection.

 Doctors typically address the cancer in terms of stages, ranging from stage one to stage four.
 Unfortunately, once mesothelioma cancer has reached stage three or four, treatment options not only become more limited but less effective as well.
-When a patient is diagnosed with stage four mesothelioma, their health condition often rules out the possibility of surgery.
+When a patient is diagnosed with stage four mesothelioma?, their health condition often rules out the possibility of surgery.
 Treating mesothelioma becomes more difficult the later a diagnosis occurs.

 Asbestos.com offers a complimentary packet containing information about treatment options and top doctors that may be able to help improve a patient’s prognosis.
 Click here to receive your packet overnight.